ropensci/webmockr/cran-comments.md

 ## Reverse dependencies

-I have checked the one reverse dependency, and there were no problems.
-It's maintainer is also me.
+I have checked the 2 reverse dependencies, and there were no problems.
+I have notified the one other maintainer.

 ---

-This version adds a number of new functions and greatly improves documentation.
+This version xxxx.

 Thanks!
 Scott Chamberlain